dimonster/HaxePloverLearn/README.md

 'portal': PORLT
 ```

-You can also add settings to the lessons:
+You can add settings to the end of the lesson:

 ```
 Lesson 3F Exercise 1